Krenar123/pokemon_api/README.md

 ### How to contribute

 1. Fork the project & clone locally.
-2. Create a branch, naming it contribute: git checkout -b contribute_to_diety
+2. Create a branch, naming it contribute: git checkout -b contribute_to_pokemon_api
-3. Push to the branch: git push origin contribute_to_diety
+3. Push to the branch: git push origin contribute_to_pokemon_api
 4. Create a pull request for your branch 🎉

 Note: be sure to keep your fork in sync!